Canopy Growth call volume above normal and directionally bullish

-Bullish option flow detected in Canopy Growth (CGC) with 15,104 calls trading, 4x expected, and implied vol increasing almost 3 points to 130.31%.
-11/1 weekly 6 calls and 11/8 weekly 6.5 calls are the most active options, with total volume in those strikes near 12,400 contracts.
-The Put/Call Ratio is 0.02.
+Bullish option flow detected in Canopy Growth (CGC) with 19,536 calls trading, 3x expected, and implied vol increasing over 1 point to 135.39%.
+11/8 weekly 6 calls and 11/8 weekly 5.5 calls are the most active options, with total volume in those strikes near 4,000 contracts.
+The Put/Call Ratio is 0.12.
 Earnings are expected on November 8th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>